omayma-el/validation_code/README.md

 - Case 8: Navigate back to the home page.
 - Case 9: Verify the presence of the "Avis" button.
 - Case 10: Click the "Avis" button and verify redirection to the `/feedback` page.

+## Contact page

+### Scenario 1: Should load the contact page and check the header text

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the contact page (`http://localhost:9090/contact`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Verify that the header container is visible.
+- Case 5: Verify that the header title contains the text "CONTACTEZ-NOUS".
+- Case 6: Verify that the subtitle contains the text "remplissez le formulaire".
+- Case 7: Verify that the form is visible.
+- Case 8: Verify that the following form fields are visible:
+  First Name
+  Last Name
+  Mobile Phone
+  Arrival Date
+  Departure Date

+---

+### Scenario 2: Should fill out the contact form and submit

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the contact page (`http://localhost:9090/contact`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Fill out the form with the following details:
+  - First Name: Jean
+  - Last Name: Louis
+  - Email: jean.louis@example.com
+  - Mobile Phone: 0610203040
+  - Arrival Date: 12-01-2023
+  - Departure Date: 12-10-2023
+  - Message: "This is a test message."
+- Case 5: Scroll to the submit button and click it.
+- Case 6: Verify the page URL contains `/contact`.
+- Case 7: Verify that all form fields are cleared after submission.

+---

+### Scenario 3: Should display error message when required fields are empty

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the contact page (`http://localhost:9090/contact`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Fill out the following fields:
+  - First Name: Julie
+  - Last Name: Moulin
+- Case 5: Scroll to the submit button and click it.
+- Case 6: Verify that an error message is displayed for the required `Mobile Phone` field:
+  "Please fill out this field."

+---

+### Scenario 4: Should display validation message for invalid email

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the contact page (`http://localhost:9090/contact`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Fill out the form with the following details:
+  - First Name: Jacques
+  - Last Name: Brel
+  - Email: invalid-email
+  - Mobile Phone: 0610203040
+  - Arrival Date: 12-01-2023
+  - Departure Date: 12-10-2023
+  - Message: "This is a test message."
+- Case 5: Scroll to the submit button and click it.
+- Case 6: Verify that the error message for the `Email` field is displayed:
+  "Please include an '@' in the email address. 'invalid-email' is missing an '@'."

+---